Dynamic Modeling and Control of Multi-Stack Alkaline Water Electrolysis Systems with Shared Gas Separators and Lye Circulation:Industrial Data-Based Validation and Simulation: Conclusions

 Future research may address the following aspects.
-This study assumes continuous operation of the AWE system throughout the simulation period.
-For large hydrogen plants, the scheduling of electrolyzers, including on-standby-off state switching, should be further explored, along with a plant-wise performance comparison between the $N$-in-1 and 1-in-1 configurations.
-Additionally, the consideration of energy input uncertainty warrants further investigation.
+First, it is expected to explore scaled pilot tests or incremental implementation to further validate control strategies on industrial systems.
+Furthermore, this study assumes continuous operation throughout the simulation period.
+For large hydrogen plants, the scheduling of AWE systems, including on-standby-off state switching, should be further explored, along with a plant-wise performance comparison between the $N$-in-1 and 1-in-1 configurations.
+Incorporating uncertainty in energy input is another important direction.